aunrizvirobotics-151214/astar_planner/README.md

 # astar_planner
-A* path planning for mobile robot navigation on grid maps in ROS2.
+This project implements the A* search algorithm for optimal path planning on grid-based maps.

+The planner computes collision-free paths using cost-based search and is designed to integrate with the mcl module.

+Tested in simulation using ArticubotOne in Gazebo.